5.16 – Skin Assessment and Care (ICF)

 - When risk is identified, the team will enact measures to address the risk, including but not limited to:

 - Preventing pressure-turn schedules, repositioning schedules, heel/elbow and other protective padding

 - Consult with wound nurse or other specialist

 - Skin protectants or other treatments as ordered by physician

 - For active pressure sores/wounds:

 - The wound nurse completes own progress notes including observations of wound’s location, stage, odor, length/width, depth, color, drainage, necrosis, debrided, granulation status and forwards to nursing department.
-These notes are filed in wound chart with pictures.
+Items are filed in individuals charts in Specialized Notes.

-- Wound nurse rounds will be completed by Medical Appointment Nurse.
-Pictures of wounds will be taken by Medical Appointment Nurse during the rounds and filed appropriately in Individual Chart.
+- Wound nurse rounds will be completed by Medical Services Manager (or appointed).
+Pictures of wounds will be taken by Medical Services Manager during the rounds and filed appropriately in Individual Chart.

 - Dietician must be involved to monitor and ensure nutritional status.